Rumpunzel/rpg-thingy/playing-the-game/conflicts/index.md

 You still choose an opponent who will try to stop or at least hinder your efforts and, just as with attacking, your opponent cannot defend against your efforts with the attribute you are disposed against.

 Instead of inflicting stress, and depending on the margin of effort you achieved, you gain an advantage.
 These advantages only last for the duration of the conflict.
+Your opponent still damages your morale if they achieve more effort than you.

 There is a general benefit and three that are each available from which to choose depending on with which attribute you tested.